 That means that if a company, business or institution, claims that it cannot accept your IBAN, that’s illegal.
 It does not matter if they claim that their computer system can’t store your IBAN, or it’s a simple matter of disregard or ignorance, they have the obligation to accept your bank account.

 - Inform them that they are obliged to accept the IBAN of any other SEPA country.
 Here you have the article of the European SEPA Regulation.

 - Ask for the complaints form or file a formal written complaint.

 - If you do not receive a satisfactory response to your complaint, you can report a violation of the law to the competent authority (either that of the country you are in, or that of Estonia).

-- Finally, if everything else fails, there are companies that can help you take legal action against the discriminating business or entity.
+- Finally, there are companies that can help you take legal action against the discriminating business or entity.

 Strange as it sounds, IBAN discrimination is an illegal practice that still occurs more often than it still should in many European Union countries.
 In this article we talk about it, how it affects you, and how you can fight it.